 Mk.
 7:13 ~ "Making the word of God of none effect through your tradition, which ye have delivered: and many such like things do ye."

-2 Thess.
+Now, sound traditions as deacon Jones pointed out is essential to faith practice and the polity of the saints:2 Thess.
 2:15~"Therefore, brethren, stand fast, and hold the traditions which ye have been taught, whether by word, or our epistle."

 But all of that only leads us to our next question and answer:]